-If the economy was growing strongly, they would have confidence to lend these extra bank balances out to firms.
+If the economy was growing strongly, they would have the confidence to lend these extra bank balances out to firms.
 This could cause inflation if demand grew faster than supply.

 - However, in a recession, when there is spare capacity and lower output, banks will not want to lend these extra money deposits.
 Firms will also be reluctant to borrow because they are not optimistic about the future.

 Therefore, although the Central Bank increases the monetary base, this is basically saved rather than spent.
-Therefore, there is little inflationary pressure. – At least whilst economy remains in recession and liquidity trap.
+Therefore, there is little inflationary pressure. – At least whilst the economy remains in recession and liquidity trap.
 Data from the US shows you can increase monetary base but have little or no inflation.